 Almond Oil for Dark Circles: Amazingly Simple Solution

 So what causes those tired-looking eyes?
-Well, according to Mayo Clinic, dark circles are of course caused by fatigue and lack of sleep.
-But, other causes include allergies, eczema, heredity, pigmentation irregularities, sun exposure, aging, and more.
+Well, according to the Mayo Clinic, dark circles are, of course, caused by fatigue and lack of sleep.
+Other causes include allergies, eczema, heredity, pigmentation irregularities, sun exposure, aging, and more.
 Also, since the skin around our eyes is thinner, reddish-blue blood vessels are more readily seen than in other parts of the body.

 Not only that, but due to the thinness of the area, the skin also tends to be somewhat more delicate and easily loses moisture.
 Other reasons for dark circles may include stress, iron deficiency, dryness around the eyes, unhealthy lifestyle, liver problems, and pregnancy.